EfeOzalpp/Exploratory-Interactive-WebApp/README.md

   </div>
 </div>

-**Participatory Climate App** visualizes climate survey results in an interactive 3D world.
+**Participatory Climate App** visualizes results of a short climate survey in an interactive 3D world.
-Users receive personalized, color-coded feedback and can explore others’ results in an orbitable environment.
+Users receive personalized, color-coded feedback and can explore other results in an orbitable space.

 ---